 The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
 Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, or armed intruders.
 Goldfarb works with local police and the Department of Public Safety to handle situations that warrant an emergency response.
-Students, staff and visitors are encouraged to notify the local police, Department of Public Safety or Director for Administration and Operations or designee of any situation that poses such a threat.
-If an officer with the Department of Public Safety is contacted about an emergency, he or she will notify the Director for Administration and Operations or designee.
+Students, staff and visitors are encouraged to notify the local police, Department of Public Safety or Special Assistant to the President or designee of any situation that poses such a threat.
+If an officer with the Department of Public Safety is contacted about an emergency, he or she will notify the Special Assistant to the President or designee.

-The Director for Administration and Operations will access available sources from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating and coordinating the College's response, including notifying the appropriate local emergency response authorities for assistance.
+The Special Assistant to the President will access available sources from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating and coordinating the College's response, including notifying the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other College departments may be involved in the confirmation process.

-Once the emergency is confirmed and based on its nature, the Director for Administration and Operations will consult with other appropriate College officials to determine the appropriate segment or segments of the College community to be notified.
+Once the emergency is confirmed and based on its nature, the Special Assistant to the President will consult with other appropriate College officials to determine the appropriate segment or segments of the College community to be notified.

-The Director for Administration and Operations or designee, in collaboration with other appropriate personnel, will determine who should be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The Special Assistant to the President or designee, in collaboration with other appropriate personnel, will determine who should be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.

 Depending on the segments of the campus the notification will target, the content of the notification may differ.

 When appropriate, the content of the notification will be determined in consultation with local authorities.
-Also as appropriate, the notification will give guidance as to whether its recipients shouldshelter in place or evacuate their location.
+Also as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.

-The Director for Administration and Operations or designee will direct the issuance of emergency notifications, which will be accomplished using the RAVE system.
+The Special Assistant to the President or designee will direct the issuance of emergency notifications, which will be accomplished using the RAVE system.